Youth and the National Liberation Struggle

 - Events on June 17

 - Response to the June 16 Soweto Youth Uprising by organisations in exile

 - References to Youth and the National Liberation Struggle 1894-1994

 The June 16 1976 Uprising that began in Soweto and spread countrywide profoundly changed the socio-political landscape in South Africa.
 Events that triggered the uprising can be traced back to policies of the Apartheid government that resulted in the introduction of the Bantu Education Act in 1953.
 The rise of the Black Consciousness Movement (BCM) and the formation of South African Students Organisation (SASO) raised the political consciousness of many students while others joined the wave of anti-Apartheid sentiment within the student community.
 When the language of Afrikaans alongside English was made compulsory as a medium of instruction in schools in 1974, black students began mobilizing themselves.
-On 16 June 1976 between 3000 and 10 000 students mobilized by the Soweto Students Representative Council’s Action Committee supported by the BCM marched peacefully to demonstrate and protest against the government’s directive.
+On 16 June 1976 between 3000 and 10 000 students mobilized by the South African Students Movement's Action Committee supported by the BCM marched peacefully to demonstrate and protest against the government’s directive.
 The march was meant to culminate at a rally in Orlando Stadium.

 On their pathway they were met by heavily armed police who fired teargas and later live ammunition on demonstrating students.
 This resulted in a widespread revolt that turned into an uprising against the government.
 While the uprising began in Soweto, it spread across the country and carried on until the following year.

 The aftermath of the events of June 16 1976 had dire consequences for the Apartheid government.
 Images of the police firing on peacefully demonstrating students led an international revulsion against South Africa as its brutality was exposed.
 Meanwhile, the weakened and exiled liberation movements received new recruits fleeing political persecution at home giving impetus to the struggle against Apartheid.